Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 • Behavior: Smoking increases the risk of asthma as does obesity.

-Data regarding asthma hospitalizations and emergency department visits come from the Office of Health Care Statistics in the Utah Department of Health.
+Data regarding asthma hospitalizations and emergency department visits come from the Healthcare Information and Analysis Programs in the Utah Department of Health and Human Services.
 Asthma prevalence data comes from the Utah Behavioral Risk Factor Surveillance System (BRFSS) survey.
 Asthma management data comes from the Asthma Call-Back Survey (ACBS).
-The BRFSS and ACBS are conducted by the Survey Center in the Office of Public Health Assessment.
+The BRFSS and ACBS are conducted by the Survey Center in the Office or Research and Evaluation.

 Chronic obstructive pulmonary disease (COPD)